Advice on Motorcycle Claims

 If you’ve been injured in an accident and it wasn’t your fault, you are in the position to make a claim.
 After all, your injury may involve time off work or even a long term cut in your earning power.
 In extreme cases, you may have been very badly injured or permanently disabled and even supposedly minor accidents can cause deep-seated psychological trauma.
 All of these circumstances are deserving of compensation, not only to directly reimburse you for money lost but also to provide a sum to help you get on with the rest of your life.
 Often, the simple fact that the responsible party has been held to account can have a hugely positive effect.

-If you feel you may be in a position to claim, call us on 0800 234 6438 to discuss your case and our trained advisors will give you an honest evaluation of your circumstances.
+If you feel you may be in a position to claim, call free on 0800 234 6438 to discuss your case with a trained legal advisor who will give you an honest evaluation of your circumstances and your chances of success.

 The other driver wasn’t insured.
 Will I still get compensation?